 So how do you make the most of these SEO predictions for 2015?

 Take a look at your business.
 What needs work?
 Where would you like to improve?
 Is it your on-site content?
 Your social media?
 Your Google AdWords campaign?

 Identify one area you’d like to work on and go from there.
 Start slow—remember, New Year’s resolutions take time.
-By keeping a potential problem area in mind, you’ll be able to anticipate changes without being blindsided.
+Keeping a potential problem area in mind allows you to anticipate changes without being blindsided.
 (NINJA PENGUIN UPDATE!—Just kidding.)

-If paying attention to these trends helps you get ahead of the game, then we’ve done our job.
-You’ve got all the tools at your disposal for a successful new year—let’s make it a good one!
+If paying attention to these trends helps you get ahead of the game, we’ve done our job.
+You’ve got all the tools for a prosperous new year—let’s make it a good one!